K. A. Ren Wyld: Appearances and other roles

+Rescindment of award

-Wyld made national headlines in 2025 when, just hours before the ceremony in Brisbane on 20 May at which she was to receive one of two black&write! writing fellowships from the State Library of Queensland (SLQ), the award was rescinded on the instruction of Queensland arts minister John-Paul Langbroek.
+Wyld made national headlines in May 2025 when, just hours before the ceremony in Brisbane on 20 May at which she was to receive one of two black&write! writing fellowships from the State Library of Queensland (SLQ), the award was rescinded on the instruction of Queensland arts minister John-Paul Langbroek.
 The decision was based on a 2024 tweet by Wyld about the killing of Hamas leader Yahya Sinwar by Israel, in which she called him a "martyr" and praised him for "resisting colonisation".
 She later said that she was not fully aware who Sinwar was at the time, and thought that she had deleted the tweet afterwards.
 The fellowship had been awarded for Wyld's unpublished manuscript for a novel entitled Whichway Shimmering Dust, written to highlight that the "Bringing Them Home" report on the Stolen Generations was published nearly 28 years earlier, but only 6 per cent of the recommendations had so far been actioned.

 Following the announcement, several panel judges for the Queensland Literary Awards resigned, including Jeanine Leane and writer and critic Nigel Featherstone.
 The Australian Society of Authors issued a statement condemning the action of the government.
 An open letter addressed to SLQ and the arts minister, signed by many notable First Nations writers as well as non-Indigenous allies, demanded "an immediate apology be offered to Ren Wyld and to the black&write! team, and for the fellowship to be reinstated in full".